Mulvaney's missteps draw scrutiny from Trump allies

 "I will leave to the chief of staff to explain what it is he said and what he intended," Pompeo said.

-Mulvaney is not aware of any effort to replace him, according to a person close to him who spoke on condition of anonymity to discuss internal conversations.
+Mulvaney is unaware of any effort to replace him, according to a person close to him who spoke on the condition of anonymity to discuss internal conversations.
 The president has also expressed his support for Mulvaney to the acting chief of staff's team, the person said.
 Press secretary Stephanie Grisham said Sunday afternoon that Mulvaney still has the confidence of the president.

 The news conference on Thursday left aides in the West Wing dumbfounded at the former South Carolina congressman's performance and some quarters of Trump's orbit -- the Justice Department and Trump's personal attorney, among them -- dissociating themselves from his account.
 The president himself, already angry that Republicans were not defending him on Syria and Doral, was also displeased that Mulvaney only made the headlines worse, according to three White House officials and Republicans close to the White House not authorized to speak publicly about private conversations.